Access Keys:

 The Chairperson is appointed by the patron.
 The Chairperson acts as correspondent for the Board with the Department of Education and Skills and all others.
 The Chairperson is responsible for ensuring that the school is managed well and that the aims and objectives of the school plan are achieved.
 The Chairperson leads the meetings of the Board and is entitled to vote on any issues arising before the Board and in the event of a tied vote, also has a second and casting vote.

 The Chairperson of our Board is John Hennessy.
-This is John’s second term in office as Chairperson having replaced Fr.
+This is John’s third term in office as Chairperson having replaced Fr.
 Martin Clarke in November 2012.

 Principal